Categories

 Battle of Five Armies (all unpainted)

 Games Workshop released this 10mm mass battle companion to Lord of the Rings using a very similar ruleset to Warmaster.
-I love Warmaster so I bought not only the core armies but a lot of additional models from Cobblestone Castings.
+I love Warmaster so I bought not only the core armies but a lot of additional figures from Cobblestone Castings.
 And then GW dropped the game and all my enthusiasm bled away.
 One day…

 • Good Alliance (unpainted)